Ria424/developers-animatesdk-docs/Document_object/Document540.md

 #### Description

-Methods; sets the opacity of the instance.
+Methods; Sets the opacity of the instance.

 #### Example